-As at September 30, 2022, there were certain legal proceedings outstanding against the Group.
+As at September 30, 2023, there were certain legal proceedings outstanding against the Group.
 Due to the inherent difficulty of predicting an outcome, management, including legal counsel believe it is premature to predict an outcome.
-In the prior year specific provisions were made in relation to litigation which was settled during the year ended September 30, 2022.
 Legal costs relating to litigation and settlements are recorded as operating expenses in the statement of income.